326sjkim/326sjkim/README.md

 ### Hi there 👋

 I’m currently working on teaching subject concerned with Computer science.
-My classess related to computers and artificial intelligence are being taught.
+The subject  is related with computers and artificial intelligence.
 And I want to teach how to use GitHub .

 Thank you.